DIT112-V21/group-04/README.md

 ##  Hardware and Software Architecture

 When designing the Android application, we decided to adhere to object oriented principles.
 During the development process the team decided to stay consistent with discussed/planned naming conventions and general code structure.
 For the Android app, the business logic was implemented via Java and the user interface was implemented by using XML files.
 The Medcar sketch was implemented via C++/Arduino code.
 The Arduino code also makes use of an ultrasonic and infrared sensor, which are mainly used to detect obstacles.
 Both, the app code and Arduino sketch code, encapsulate majority of their business logic in methods, which allows for code reuse, improved readability, and also makes the system more testable.
-Communication between the smartcar and android application is carried out via an MQTT broker, which resides on an AWS server.
+Communication between the smartcar and Android application is carried out via an MQTT broker, which resides on an AWS server.
 The Medcar and Android application can also communicate via an MQTT broker that is located on a local host instead of an external server if preferred.
 The sketch can also be run on the SMCE-GD emulator, allowing for remote testing, and hence not actually needing the physical car to implement new features.

 ## Set-up and Get Started Guide